 If you’re given a choice of a TV with a remote control that provides only a few buttons for the most basic functions, and another that enable you to adjust advanced settings with dozens of buttons, which one would you settle for?

 Well, to be fair, it really depends on the individual’s preferences.
-Some people love to tinkle around with stuffs, while others like it simple and sweet.
-In general though, most people wouldn’t like things to be too complicated when they were using it for the first time, especially when they don’t have the time to learn about the additional functions.
+Some people love to tinkle around with stuff, while others like it simple and sweet.
+In general, though, most people wouldn’t like things to be too complicated when they were using it for the first time, especially when they don’t have the time to learn about the additional functions.
 The problem: Facebook seems to be getting more sophisticated with each change.

 (Image Source: kingkool68)